section-engineering-education/engineering-education/articles/react-native-firebase-text-recognition/index.md

 > To learn more about multidex, view the official [Android documentation](https://developer.android.com/studio/build/multidex#mdex-gradle).

 ### Setting up the Firebase project
 Head to the [Firebase console](console.firebase.google.com/u/0/) and sign in to your account.

 Create a new project.

 ![Create New Project](/engineering-education/react-native-text-recognition-with-firebase/firebase_new.png)

 Once you create a new project, you'll see the dashboard.
-Upgrade you project to the Blaze plan.
+Upgrade your project to the Blaze plan.

 ![New Dashboard](/engineering-education/react-native-text-recognition-with-firebase/new_dashboard.png)

-Now, click on the Android icon to add an android app to the Firebase project.
+Now, click on the Android icon to add an Android app to the Firebase project.

 ![register_app](/engineering-education/react-native-text-recognition-with-firebase/register_app.png)